-Bacillus isolates (B3 and B16) used in this study were isolated from chickpea (C. arietinum L.) rhizosphere.
-These isolates demonstrated the highest in vitro antagonism against F. oxysporum f.sp. ciceris and F. solani according to a previous in vitro Petri plate bioassay.
-The bacterial isolates were maintained in tubes containing Nutrient Agar (NA) media in an incubator at 30°C. Culture tubes each containing 10 ml NA media were autoclaved for 30 min at 1 kg/cm2 pressure.
-After the culture tubes were cooled, each tube was inoculated at 30°C with the two Bacillus isolates (B3 and B16).
-The culture tubes were then placed in an incubator for 48 hr for the multiplication of the bacterial isolates.
-For mass production, 500 ml conical flasks containing 300 ml Nutrient Broth was autoclaved at the same pressure and time as before.
-After the flasks were incubated at 28°C on an orbital shaker (Adolf Kuhner AG, Birsfelden Switzerland) at 125 rpm for 48 hr.
-Inoculum suspension was adjusted by serial diluting in Petri dishes containing NA media, so that the final Colony Forming Unit count (CFU) was maintained at 1 × 108 CFU/ml.
+Bacillus isolates (B3 and B16) used in this study was isolated from chickpea (C. arietinum L.) rhizosphere.
+These isolates demonstrated the highest in vitro antagonism against

+F. oxysporum f. sp. ciceris and F. solani according to a previous in vitro Petri plate bioassay.
+The bacterial isolates were maintained in tubes containing nutrient agar (NA) media in an incubator at $30^{\circ}$ C. Culture tubes each containing 10 ml NA media were autoclaved for 30 min at $1 \text{ kg/cm}^2$ pressure.
+After the culture tubes were cooled, each tube was inoculated at $30^{\circ}$ C with the two Bacillus isolates (B3 and B16).
+The culture tubes were then placed in an incubator for 48 h for the multiplication of the bacterial isolates.
+For mass production, 500 ml conical flasks containing 300 ml nutrient broth was autoclaved at the same pressure and time as before.
+After the flasks were cooled, each flask was inoculated with a loopful of the cultured bacterial isolates.
+The flasks were incubated at $28^{\circ}$ C on an orbital shaker (Adolf Kuhner AG, Birsfelden, Switzerland) at 125 rpm for 48 h.
+Inoculum suspension was adjusted by serial diluting in Petri dishes containing NA media, so that the final colony forming unit count (CFU) was maintained at $1 \times 10^{8} \text{ CFU/ml}$ .